 An active license must be renewed in DELPROS every two years before the expiration date.
 During renewal, you are asked to attest that you have completed the required continuing education units (CEs).
 If you are licensed as a Therapeutic Optometrist, you will also be asked to attest that you hold a current cardiopulmonary resuscitation (CPR) certification for adults and children.

 For more information on CE and audit requirements, click on the Continuing Education and Audit Information webpage or see Section 4.0 of the Board’s Rules and Regulations.
 After the renewal, a percentage of licensees are randomly selected for audit of their CE and CPR.

 This Telehealth Registration expires on June 30 of odd-numbered years (2023, 2025).
 An active license must be renewed in DELPROS every two years before the expiration date.

-If you do not renew your license before the expiration date, your license will lapse.
-It is illegal to practice optometry in Delaware while your license is lapsed.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.

-If you fail to renew the license by the end of the one-year period, the license will terminate.
-To resume practicing in Delaware after the license terminates, you must reapply and meet the requirements for licensure as a Therapeutic Optometrist.
+If you fail to renew within one year, the license will terminate.
+To resume practicing in Delaware, you must apply in DELPROS as a new applicant.